yu02019/BEN/README.md

 ### Near future plans in BEN v0.3
 Please refer to [list](/utils#todo).

+### Behind the work
+Coincidentally, the motivation of BEN is somewhat consistent with [Cellpose v2](https://www.nature.com/articles/s41592-022-01664-3#Sec5).
+BEN tries to quickly develop a customized model specific to each user application with the help of the AdaBN module.

 ## Overview
 🚀 Quick start to use BEN or replicate our experiments in 5 minutes!